-Students may possess or use on school campus personal electronic signaling devices including, but not limited to, pagers, beepers, and cellular/ digital telephones, as well as other mobile communication devices including, but not limited to, digital media players, portable game consoles, cameras, digital scanners, and laptop computers, provided that such devices are not used for illegal or unethical activities such as cheating on assignments or tests.
-(Education Code 48901.5)
+Students may possess on school campus personal electronic signaling devices as long as they are turned off and in their backpacks which include, but not limited to, cellular/ digital telephones, as well as other mobile communication devices including, but not limited to, digital media players, personal digital assistants (PDAs), compact disc players, portable game consoles, cameras, air pods, digital scanners and laptop computers, provided that such devices are not used for illegal or unethical activities such as cheating on assignments or tests.
+(Education Code 48901.5) Cellphones and electronic devices are allowed on the school campus or school sponsored events under the following conditions:

-Cell phones and electronic devices as described above are allowed on the school campus and at school sponsored events under the following conditions:
+- 1. District/ School is NOT responsible for lost, stolen, or damaged personal electronic devices. (watches, cellphones, air pods, tablets, etc.) - 2.
+During school hours, the cell phone and electronic devices must be powered off and in the student's backpack. - 3.
+Cell phones may not be used for any reason (including talking, listening, ringing, text messaging, checking the time, taking pictures, etc.) and must be powered off except with a classroom teacher's expressed permission per BP/AR 6163.4.

-- 1. Cell phones and electronic devices may be used before school, after school, at lunch, at break, and walking between classes. - 2.
-During class periods or assemblies, cell phones and electronic devices, etc. must be turned off and out of visual sight in classrooms, assemblies, and in any other learning environment.
-Cell phones may not be used for any reason (including talking, listening, ringing, text messaging, checking the time, taking pictures, etc.) and must be powered off except with a classroom teacher's expressed permission.
-(BP/AR 6163.4) - 3.
-Students displaying or using cell phones or electronic devices, etc. in the classroom or inappropriately will be subject to disciplinary measures and be considered in defiance. - 4.
-Theft of any electronic items will not be investigated by school personnel.
-The District is not responsible for personal items, including cellular devices. - 5.
-The use of any electronic listening or recording device in any classroom without the prior consent of the teacher and the Principal of the school disrupts and impairs the teaching process and such use is prohibited by law.
+Students displaying or using cell phones or electronic devises in the classroom or inappropriately will be subject to disciplinary measures and be considered in defiance.
+The use of any electronic listening or recording device in any classroom without the prior consent of the teacher and the principal of the school disrupts and impairs the teaching process and such use is prohibited by law.
 (BP 5131; Education Codes 48901.5)